-- increasing direct access to its customers when and where appropriate; reorganisation of indirect distribution in specific cases; Therefore, following the partial renewal of its contract with the distributor Nilesat in the Middle East in October 2021, the Group directly markets most of its capacity at the 7/8° West position, relying in particular on Noorsat, a distributor acquired in 2018. - stimulating HD and Ultra HD take-up implementing more segmented pricing strategies aiming at capturing part of the efficiency gains enabled by improved modulation formats; - attracting premium channels in different language pools; - developing a new set of services to strengthen relationships with customers while generating additional revenue opportunities.
+- ▶ increasing direct access to its customers when and where appropriate; reorganisation of indirect distribution in specific cases; Therefore, following the partial renewal of its contract with the distributor Nilesat in the Middle East in October 2021, the Group directly markets most of its capacity at the 7/8° West position, relying in particular on Noorsat, a distributor acquired in 2018; - stimulating HD and Ultra HD take-up implementing more segmented pricing strategies aiming at capturing part of the efficiency gains enabled by improved modulation formats; - attracting premium channels in different language pools; - ▶ implementing more segmented pricing policies with the objective of capturing part of the efficiency gains resulting from the new modulation formats; - developing a new set of services to strengthen relationships with customers while generating additional revenue opportunities.
 During the fiscal year, Eutelsat launched Sat.tv, its enhanced electronic programme guide (EPG) for free-to-air television channels.
-This service is currently available on the 7/8° West position for more than 56 million Arabic-speaking households in the Middle East and North Africa and will be progressively deployed at other Eutelsat video neighbourhoods.
-It offers a comprehensive and automatically updated program schedule with a consistent presentation of channels and numbering by region.
+This service is currently available on the $7/8^{\circ}$ West position for more than 56 million Arabic-speaking households in the Middle East and North Africa and will be progressively deployed at other Eutelsat video neighbourhoods.
+It offers a comprehensive and automatically updated programme schedule with a consistent presentation of channels and numbering by region.